 You may have already noticed the abundance of designer names associated with Mid-Century chairs.
 Of all the furniture from the period, chairs seem to be the one element that captured the hearts of those who closely follow this style.

-Furniture and architecture weren’t the only mid-20th-century elements to get a make-over.
+Furniture and architecture weren’t the only mid century modern style elements to get a make-over.
 Lighting designs took a page from the innovative materials and finishes of the period.
 The Arco Lamp by Achille Castiglioni is another icon of the period that was revolutionary in its day and continues to sell as a timeless classic some 60 years later.

-Our still-popular Mushroom Arc Lamps debuted at the Chicago Merchandise Mart in 1964 and have been in the NOVA line for nearly six decades.
+Our still-popular Mushroom Arc Lamps debuted at the Chicago Merchandise Mart in 1964 and have been in the NOVA line for nearly six decades since 1964.

 The Mid-Century Modern color palette also tended towards naturals with pops of oranges, yellows, and greens; all colors found in nature.
 Bold hues are used along with black and white.
 Accessories in powder-coated finishes and colors, including metalwork and ceramic pieces, also highlight simple lines with little ornamentation.

 Mid Century Homes are in high demand in today’s real estate market.
 Some of the most sought-after homes of the period have been meticulously renovated to maintain their original character while given a new life with sleek new furnishings or restored with period interiors.